EIE2-IAC-Labs/RiscV-CPU/README.md

 - [ ] Find Bitwidths of each input/output
 - [ ] is reg_file correct name for datastructure
 - [x] rename inputs and outputs according to actual CPU
+- [ ] check jal and jalr from top file